Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Specialized property management software, like Baselane, integrates ACH for a seamless financial workflow.

-The process typically involves an Originating Depository Financial Institution (ODFI) sending a payment instruction to an ACH Operator.
+The process typically involves an Originating Depository Financial Institution (ODFI) initiating a request through the ACH Operator to send ACH transfer between banks.
 The ACH Operator then routes the instruction to the Receiving Depository Financial Institution (RDFI), which credits or debits the recipient's account.
 This electronic system ensures a secure and traceable transaction record.
 ACH credit transactions are initiated by the payer, while ACH debit transactions are initiated by the recipient, like a landlord collecting rent.

 The benefits of ACH payment invoices for landlords